kircherlab/ReMM/Snakemake/Readme.md

             "description": short description of the feature
         }
 ```
 After you have prepared this, add the name of the feature in the list at the top of the JSON file.
 Next, you have to add a snakemake rule for downloading the fetaure.
-Create a new text file *featureName.snakerule* in the folder rules/features and add a rule that uses the new entry in the config/featuresConfig38.json for donwloading the feature and naming the file(s).
+For that, create a new text file *featureName.snakerule* in the folder rules/features and add a rule that uses the new entry in the config/featuresConfig38.json for donwloading the feature and naming the file(s).
 You can use one of the existing rules as a scaffold.

 ### Converting into VCF